AdobeDocs/campaign-classic.en/help/rn/using/deprecated-features.md

 ### Operating systems {#o-s-eol}

+Starting 21.1.3 release, the support for Debian 8 is deprecated.

 Starting 19.1 release, Adobe Campaign is no longer compatible with the following operating systems.

 * CentOS 6 [Learn more](https://wiki.centos.org/Download)